 Planting & Growing

-Grassy-Leaved Sweet Flag will grow to be about 12 inches tall at maturity, with a spread of 12 inches.
-Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+Grassy-Leaved Sweet Flag will grow to be only 6 inches tall at maturity, with a spread of 6 inches.
+Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.

 This plant does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.